mshanken/HTML-Emails/README.md

 **NOTE:** this command should run once you are in the **_gh-pages_** branch only.

 ##What's in here?
-One you have ran ```npm start``` check the _site/public folder (your working directory/folder) everyhing you need to create a website is there, you can add more assets trough bower if needs to.
+Once you have ran ```npm start``` check the _site/public folder (your working directory/folder) everyhing you need to create a website is there, you can add more assets trough npm or bower if needs to.

 Bootstrap 4.<br>
 jqury latest (3^).<br>